-Although your health share may not assist directly with the costs of your routine prescriptions, they should help you find discounts.
+Although your health share may not assist with the costs of your routine prescriptions, they may help you find discounts.
 In fact, if your health share does not offer some means of obtaining discounted prescriptions, that is cause for concern.
-Every health share reviewed by this site offers some way for their members to get discounted prescriptions.
-Of course, some health shares have better partners than others.
+As of writing this blog, every health share reviewed by this site offers some way for their members to get discounted prescriptions.

-The least a health share can do is provide their members access to a discount prescription card or some other program that makes discounted medications readily available.
-This might be thought a popular company like GoodRx, or an in-house service provided by the health share.
+The least a health share can do is provide their members access to a discount prescription program that makes discounted medications readily available.
+Health shares often either partner with a company like GoodRx, or use an in-house service.
 Your best possible discounts will come on routine generics that may cost as low as $10 for a thirty-day supply.

 3. Maintenance medication sharing

-While you should expect prescription discounts, you should not expect your health share to actually share in your routine medication costs.
-Meaning, your community will likely not pay for maintenance prescriptions.
-There are a couple of exceptions.
+While you should expect prescription discounts, you should not expect your health share to share in your routine medication costs, with a couple exceptions.